ajaen4/eks-complete-cicd/README.md

 This project deploys a completely automatized EKS cluster leveraging Pulumi, Argo CD and CDK8s.
 The aim is to be able to automatically deploy a Kubernetes cluster with a single Pulumi deployment and set up the CI/CD for any Kubernetes application through Argo CD.
 We have used a CDK8s stack located in this same repo as an example of a Kubernetes app deployment.

 So in other words, we want all configuration and deployments to be automatic, 0 manual configuration.
-We are also using tools that provide us with the ability to use general purpose programing languages, which provide more flexibility and integration that YAML or Domain Specific Languages.
+We are also using tools that provide us with the ability to use general purpose programing languages, which provide more flexibility and integration than YAML or Domain Specific Languages.

 ## Architecture